kymbert/junit_to_html/README.md

 This function builds an HTML string for writing to a file.
 It requires that the private `_junitFiles` variable has been populated.
 The HTML string includes a summary of test results and separate tables for each testsuite.
-The string can then be written to a new file or embedded into an existing HTML file.
+The string can then be written to a new file ~~or embedded into an existing HTML file~~.

 #### writeHtmlFile(junitDir, targetFile, css=None, js=None)
 Write an HTML report to a specified file.